 Exposure to pollutants in the air can damage your lungs and accelerate aging.
 When they’re young and strong, your lungs can easily resist these toxins.
-As you get older, though, they lose some of that resistance and become more vulnerable to infections and disease.
+As you age, though, they lose some of that resistance and become more vulnerable to infections and disease.

 Give your lungs a break.
-Reduce your exposure as much as you can:
+Reduce your exposure as much as you can by:

-- Avoid secondhand smoke, and try not to go outside during peak air pollution times.
+- avoiding secondhand smoke, and trying not to go outside during peak air pollution times

-- Avoid exercising near heavy traffic, as you can inhale the exhaust.
+- avoiding exercise near heavy traffic, as you can inhale the exhaust

 The U.S. Consumer Product Safety Commission reports that indoor pollution is typically worse than outdoor.
 That, plus the fact that many spend most of their time indoors these days, increases exposure to indoor pollutants.